mdn/content/files/en-us/web/css/css_transitions/using_css_transitions/index.md

 When transitioning these properties, two additional features are also needed:

 - [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) is used to provide a set of starting values for properties set on an element that you want to transition from when the element receives its first style update.
-This is needed because, by default, CSS transitions are not triggered on elements' first style updates, or when `display`/`content-visibility` changes from `none`/`hidden` to another state, to avoid unexpected behavior.
+This is needed to avoid unexpected behavior.
+By default, CSS transitions are not triggered on elements' first style updates, or when `display`/`content-visibility` changes from `none`/`hidden` to another state.
 - [`transition-behavior: allow-discrete`](/en-US/docs/Web/CSS/transition-behavior) needs to be set on the transitions.
 This effectively enables `display`/`content-visibility` transitions, enabling them to animate.

 Let's put all of this together into a working example.